-"Gosha is one of my favourite designers," he says, referring to the 32-year-old behind fashion's current obsession with post-Soviet style.
+"Gosha is one of my favorite designers," he says, referring to the 32-year-old behind fashion's current obsession with post-Soviet style.
 Born in Moscow, the designer takes inspiration from, and documents, Russia's youth culture.
 "I've always loved sport, and Gosha's designs cater to that," continues Colin.
-"He mixes the skate scene, streetwear and high fashion together."
+"He mixes the skate scene, streetwear, and high fashion together."

 Next is Ed.
-I don't know Ed's surname because he runs off halfway through our chat, but he's 13 and has just managed to get his hands on one of last year's most sought-after releases: the Adidas NMD "OG" trainers (the ones with the red and blue panels).
+I don't know Ed's surname because he runs off halfway through our chat, but he's 13 and has just managed to get his hands on one of last year's most sought-after releases: the adidas NMD "OG" sneakers (the ones with the red and blue panels).
 They were re-released at Dover Street Market the same day Rubchinskiy's new collection dropped in-store.
 "I was meant to wake up at three in the morning but overslept, so I only got here at about eight," he says.
-As a result he had to buy the trainers from a reseller outside, coughing up an extra £70.
+As a result, he had to buy the sneakers from a reseller outside, coughing up an extra $88.
 But it's all worth it, in his opinion.
 "If you're walking around Soho and you've got something on other people don't have, you feel so good," he explains.
-"People just look at you like… rah.
-It's next level."
+"People just look at you like… It's next level."

 This micro-economy is ubiquitous, and most kids are at it.
-Whacking up your old, ultra rare box logo tee onto Grailed (a high-end eBay) doesn't make you a "reseller" – people who buy hype items purely to sell them on for maximum profit – it simply means you can go on funding your obsession without having to rely on the bank of mum and dad.
+Whacking up your old, ultra rare box logo tee onto Grailed (a high-end eBay) doesn't make you a "reseller"—people who buy hype items purely to sell them on for maximum profit—it simply means you can go on funding your obsession without having to rely on the bank of mom and dad.
 Some, like 16-year-old Sophie Scott from Croydon, are actively against the idea.
 "I spent over a month looking for my Supreme x Playboy tracksuit bottoms.
 Why would I sell them?
 It takes away the fun.
 I buy clothes because I want to wear them, not to make profit."
 (Sophie works in a chip shop every Saturday and says she pays for her "own shit.")

 But what with all the obvious hype, are these kids genuinely into the clothes?
 Or fashion generally?
-The word hypebeast gets thrown about a lot: people who've jumped onto exclusive streetwear in the last year because it's a Cool Thing To Do.
-They'd all have you believe it's a legitimate interest: Sophie doesn't care if she gets called a hypebeast, while Colin's already got his fashion hierarchy instilled: "Girls my age – no offence, but they shop in Primark."
+The word hypebeast gets thrown about a lot: people who've jumped onto exclusive streetwear in the last year because it's a Cool Thing to Do.
+They'd all have you believe it's a legitimate interest: Sophie doesn't care if she gets called a hypebeast, while Colin's already got his fashion hierarchy instilled: "Girls my age—no offense, but they shop in Primark."
 Ask about where their love of streetwear originated from and it's an altogether sweeter story.
 Colin first discovered Supreme after hanging out with older kids at his local skate park.
 "And even though I'm crap at skating, everyone who wore the clothes looked so cool.
 I wanted to be just like them."